 label:// scheme, its UUID when using the

-uuid:// scheme, and the device’s serial number when using the
+uuid:// scheme, the device's serial number when using the

 file:// scheme, that part should be empty.